discretize/discretize-guides/builds/guardian/hybrid-firebrand/index.md

 - <Skill name="Tome of Justice"/> (F1):
   - Skill 4 is a ticking AoE, good for single target and great for AoE DPS
-  - Skill 5 makes your surrounding allies inflict <Condition name="Burning"/> - also worth using especially when precasted
+  - Skill 5 makes your surrounding allies inflict <Condition name="Burning"/> - worth using as precast
   - Skill 3 is an AoE pull (150 defiance bar damage)
   - Often these skills are used as an opener
 - <Skill name="Tome of Resolve"/> (F2):